AlcinoSousa/Mini-Black-Hole/README.md

 First install the necessary libraries.
 Open terminal and run:

-- "apt-get install libsdl2-dev" - install the SDL2 library that provides low level access to audio, keyboard, mouse, joystick and graphics hardware. (www.libsdl.org)
+- "apt-get install libsdl2-dev"

+This installs the SDL2 library that provides low level access to audio, keyboard, mouse, joystick and graphics hardware. (www.libsdl.org)

-- "apt-get install libsdl2-image-dev" - image file loading library (www.libsdl.org/projects/SDL_image/)
+- "apt-get install libsdl2-image-dev"

+This install the image file loading library (www.libsdl.org/projects/SDL_image/)

-- "apt-get install libsdl2-ttf-dev" - allows the use of TrueType fonts in SDL applications (www.libsdl.org/projects/SDL_ttf/)
+- "apt-get install libsdl2-ttf-dev"

+This installs the library that allows the use of TrueType fonts in SDL applications (www.libsdl.org/projects/SDL_ttf/)

 ### Running